2020 Kurdish protests in Sulaymaniyah Governorate

 The 2020 Kurdish protests were a series of demonstrations and riots against the Kurdistan Regional Government in Sulaymaniyah Governorate in Iraqi Kurdistan.
 The demonstrations started on 2 December 2020.
-Demonstrators have taken to the streets to demonstrate against the political leadership, high unemployment rate, lack of public services and employs was not get salary from few months.
-Demonstrators set fire to several government buildings and headquarters of political parties.
-The PUK security forces killed and arrested many protesters.
+Demonstrators took to the streets to demonstrate against the political leadership, high unemployment rate, lack of public services and infeasible wages.
+Certain demonstrators set fire to several government buildings and the headquarters of political parties during the protests, which resulted in harsh crackdowns from PUK security forces.